 Price2 950 USD

-including government registration fee and certified copies of registration documents, including Compliance fee
+including government registration fee and certified copies of registration documents, NOT including Compliance fee

 for non-licensed IBCs